 Some explanatory guidance on Tree Preservation Orders is provided in the enclosed leaflet, Protected Trees: A Guide to Tree Preservation Procedures, produced by the Department of Communities and Local Government.

-The Council's grounds for making the Order are:-

-A planning pre application enquiry was received to develop land on which trees are present.
-There has also been concern from local residents about the possible loss of trees adjacent to the conservation area.
+The Council's grounds for making the Order are: An application has been received to develop land on which trees are present.